-That’s right, yes.
+This was art for the ordinary person.
 My big pictures then, half imperial, I think they sold for about £160.
 Now I’ve become established they’re nearly £500.
 Some of them are £800, but they’re the much bigger ones.

-Oh yes.
-Suffolk . . . throughout East Anglia.
+I exhibit out of Norfolk, in Suffolk, throughout East Anglia.
 But I’m semi-retired, so I don’t do a great deal of it now.
 I just sell local pictures.

 I had a framer for nearly 15 years at Beccles.
-Every Saturday afternoon at 4 o’clock I would take all my water colours down there that I’d painted for the week, discuss them with him, how he was going to frame them, and pick up the ones he’d already framed.
+Every Saturday afternoon at four o’clock I would take all my water colours down there that I’d painted for the week, discuss them with him, how he was going to frame them, and pick up the ones he’d already framed.
 I used to buy the buns, the teacakes, one week, every other Saturday.
-Then he would buy the teacakes and he would supply the tea and he did that every Saturday afternoon for 20 odd years.
+Then he would buy the teacakes and he would supply the tea.
+He did that every Saturday afternoon for 20-odd years.

 © 2022 WISEArchive.
 All Rights Reserved.